K-PaaS/application-platform-guide-eng/install/application_platform/paasta_ap.md

 Paasta-deployment supports Stemcell upload scripts from v5.5.0.
 After logging in to BOSH, perform the following command to upload Stemcell.
 BOSH_ENVIRONMENT is the Director name used when installing BOSH, and CURRENT_IAAS is entered according to the deployed environment IaaS (aws, azure, gcp, openstack, vsphere, and other input bosh-lite).
-<br>(create-bosh-login provided by PaaS-TAAP.BOSH_ENVIRONMENT and CURRENT_IAAS are automatically entered during BOSH LOGIN using sh.)
+<br>(create-bosh-login provided by PaaS-TA AP.BOSH_ENVIRONMENT and CURRENT_IAAS are automatically entered during BOSH LOGIN using sh.)

 - Modify the settings of the Stemcell upload script (Modify BOSH_ENVIRONMENT)